mosparo/wordpress-plugin/readme.txt

 == Upgrade Notice ==

+= 1.11.0 =

+**Formidable**
+Because of an error when editing a form, we had to change the name of the mosparo field in Formidable.
+After upgrading to v1.11.0, you must add the mosparo field to your form again.

 = 1.5 =

 **Everest Forms**
 Because of a missing event in the Everest Forms plugin, the invisible mode of mosparo can only work in the normal submission mode, not in the AJAX submission mode.
 We're waiting for an additional event in the Everest Forms plugin, which makes the mosparo plugin compatible again.

 == Changelog ==

+= 1.11.0 =
+*Release Date: 17th August 2024*

+* [Enhancement] Added a module to protect JetFormBuilder forms.
+* [Enhancement] Added a module to protect Memberpress account forms (Login and lost password).
+* [Change] Changed the internal name of the Formidable field type.
+* [Bugfix] Fixed a bug with the initialization of mosparo when adding the mosparo field to a form in the WordPress administration.

 = 1.10.0 =
 *Release Date: 5th July 2024*